 .
 Pergolas

-Once you get to a sheet thickness of 16mm you have a choice of whether to use self-support glazing bars or rafter supported ones for your Lean to roof.
-Rafter bars need to be supported by wooden rafters and are screwed into these along the length of the bar.
-Self-support roof systems do not need rafters and are fixed to the eaves beam at the front of the roof and the wall plate at the back.
+For a sheet thickness of 16mm upwards you have a choice of using self-support glazing bars or rafter supported ones.
+Rafter bars need to be supported by wooden rafters .
+They are screwed into these along the length of the bar.
+You can also use 16mm polycarbonate sheets for self-support roof systems that do not need rafters.
+These roofs are fixed to an eaves beam at the front of the roof and a wall plate at the back.

-We also have a full suite of self-support glazing bars and all the other profiles needed to build a self-supported lean to roof.
+We have a full suite of self-support glazing bars .
+We also have all of the other profiles needed to build a self-support lean to roof.

 For a self support lean to roof you will first need your glazing bars.
-Self support end bars will be used for the left and right hand sides of your roof and main bars will be needed between each sheet to join them together.
-You will have a wallplate at the back, high end of the roof and an eaves beam for the lower, front end of the roof where your gutter will be attached.
+Self support end bars will be used for the left and right hand sides of your roof.
+Main bars will be needed between each sheet to join them together.
+You will have a wallplate at the back, high end of the roof, You will also have an eaves beam for the lower, front end of the roof where your gutter will be attached.
 You will need sheet end closures to enclose the bottom ends of the polycarbonate sheets.
 These go on top of the anti-dust tape and prevent moisture from getting into the flutes of the sheets.
-If you will be cutting your sheets down further on site you will need additional anti-dust tape to retape them.
+If you will be cutting your sheets down on site you will need anti-dust tape to retape them.

-For extra information about all of the thicknesses of structured polycarbonate, their colours, applications and prices, or to place an order have a look at polycarbonate sheets pages.
+For information about all of the thicknesses of structured polycarbonate, have a look at polycarbonate sheets pages.
 Alternatively have a look at our Polycarbonate Buyers guide.

-Should you have any questions or need any help at all please call us on 01536 446395 and we will be very happy to help you.
+Should you have any questions or need any help at all please call us on 01536 446395.
+We will be very happy to help you.

-16mm Triple wall with the flutes running down the length of the sheet
+16mm polycarbonate sheet has a triple wall structure with the flutes running down the length of the sheet

 BS476/7: Class 1